ericjiang97/ericjiang.dev/content/blog/march-2019-in-review/index.md

 ## Interviewing with Google

+My plans after uni isn't that amazing, I've applied for a few roles across some really big tech companies - Google (Sydney & Taiwan), Atlassian (Sydney) and REA Group (Melbourne).
+Though if I don't get any of these roles, I'll be applying for a mid level roles later this year.
+So yeah, I'd applied for this role (Test Engineering) back in January, and the main reason why I applied for this role that's going to be located in Taiwan, is not only because I love doing DevOps/SRE, I also wanted to travel a bit more (especially back to Japan - 🤣)

 Yep, that's right despite my not so good grades/GPA, I've managed to snag a video interview with Google.
+The interview went fairly well, I did a lot of [Hackerrank](https://www.hackerrank.com) questions before the interview.
+But for those who are looking for a test engineering role - the questions were straightforward, having a knowledge for general data structures, SRE/DevOps/SysAdmin strategies and complexity will be very beneficial.

+I'm hope that I can this role thought! 🤞